 In practice, the hardest elements to prove for the victim are damages, causation, and the absence of contributory negligence.
 These are technical issues that turn heavily on evidence and legal assessment.

-If you suspect that you may be a victim in a negligent lawsuit, please contact us for more information.
+If you suspect that you may be a victim in a negligent lawsuit, please Contact Us for more information.

 News

-We help with your legal needs today!
+February 1, 2022We help with your legal needs today!

 Don’t worry, just book a time and talk to our solicitor and we’ll help you.